-I looked up a few remote work memes that I could match to a situation or a coworker that I’ve interacted with in the past.
+I looked up a few remote working memes that I could match to a situation or a coworker that I've interacted with in the past.
 By the end of this post, you’ll be able to admit it to yourself (and to the rest of us) which one you are.
 Keep smiling as you read on!

 Funny Work Memes to Start a Conversation

 Working from home saves you the trouble of rising early, meal prepping and using a means of transportation to head to work.
 What they don’t tell you, however, is where all that time goes instead.
 Now that you know you can sleep in for some more time, you keep hitting snooze on the alarm till 5 minutes before logging in.
 You beat your own record each time for looking camera-friendly just-in-time!

 Something is different about that colleague who showed up on your last video check-in.
 Remember how you failed to recognize them due to a bad hairdo, or a beard that would do Gandalf proud?
 Some have started to think that No-Shave November is an all-year event!